Ceelog/phpdoc-en/src/ref/array.md

 ### Return Values

-Returns an array containing all the values of `array1` that are present in all the arguments.
+Returns an array containing all the values of `array` that are present in all the arguments.

 ### Examples